 When does the LOI portal open?

 The LOI portal typically opens once a year during mid-April and stays open for one month.
-Due to COVID-19, we are not opening up the portal in 2020.
+Due to COVID-19, we are not opening up the portal.
 To ensure your organization is alerted of future application dates, our process and other upcoming events please join our email list.

 Does my organization fit the Andrus Family Fund’s grantmaking priorities?